Simple Tilings of Nilpotent Lie Groups: Pattern-Equivariant Cohomology

+One may also make sense of integer-valued PE cohomology of $\mc{T}$, though one must discuss PE cochains in place of $k$-forms.
+The general ideas are nearly identical in this situation, though with some computational distinctions.
+We direct the reader to \cite{sadun2007pattern} for details on the integral version of these ideas.

-The proof of this, though originally due to Kellendonk and Putnam in \cite{kellendonk2006ruelle} for $\GG = \RR^n$, may be copied from \cite{sadun2007pattern} without much change, and so we refer the reader to this paper for an in-depth study.
+The proof of \autoref{thm:PE cohomology}, though originally due to Kellendonk and Putnam in \cite{kellendonk2006ruelle} for $\GG = \RR^n$, may be copied from \cite{sadun2007pattern} without much change, and so we refer the reader to this paper for an in-depth study.
 In the appendix to this latter paper, the following key fact is proved for a simple (polytopal) tiling of $\RR^n$: \begin{theorem}[{\cite[Thm.
-3]{sadun2007pattern}}] If $X$ is a branched manifold obtained by gluing (polytopal) tiles along their common boundaries, then the de Rham cohomology of $X$ is naturally isomorphic to the \u{C}ech cohomology of $X$ with real coefficients. \end{theorem} The proof of this requires that we prove a Poincar\'{e} Lemma on $X$, and for tiles which are Euclidean polytopes, such a theorem is practically immediate.
-Since the Poincar\'{e} lemma to be proved is a completely local result, this generalizes to tiles which are almost linear simplices.
+3]{sadun2007pattern}}] If $X$ is a branched manifold obtained by gluing (polytopal) tiles along their common boundaries, then the de Rham cohomology of $X$ is naturally isomorphic to the \u{C}ech cohomology of $X$ with real coefficients. \end{theorem} The proof of this requires that $X$ satisfies a Poincar\'{e} lemma.
+For tiles which are Euclidean polytopes, such a theorem is practically immediate.
+Since the Poincar\'{e} lemma to be proved is a completely local result, this generalizes to tiles which are almost Riemannian.
 In particular, then, the above theorem applies to simple tilings of $\GG$.